Hair Loss & Effective Medically-Proven Treatments (A money-saving hack from a doctor)

 Hair loss has always intrigued me.
 I’ve always been fascinated by the aesthetic impact of one’s hair, ever since I became an aesthetic doctor.
 Pursuing this specific passion in hair loss, I’ve spoken in hair loss conventions in places like Singapore as well as Jakarta, penned several articles pertaining to the topic of hair loss and how it is treated in a variety of health magazines.

 To me, the most important aspect of this is the profound effects that hair loss can have on a person’s psychological health.
 It pains me when I see a patient come to me that has spent thousands of dollars on speculative and non-evidence based treatments.
 Many of these patients paint the same story; they wished that they had went to doctors who had actual training in preventing and managing hair loss and not those who offered treatments without any medical basis.
-Hence, I decided to pen this article that is rich in information to dispel all myths and misinformation surrounding hair loss once and for all!
+Hence, I decided to pen this article to dispel all myths and misinformation surrounding hair loss once and for all!

 Firstly, what is hair loss?